Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 ### Performance Testing

 Chrome developer tools was used to undertake a performance audit of each page.
-Generally the pages performed with the main issues relating to loading time of external scripts and stylesheets from Bootstrap & Font Awesome.
+Generally the pages performed well with the main issues relating to loading time of external scripts and stylesheets from Bootstrap & Font Awesome.
 The loading of Google Maps on the 'Find Us' page had the biggest impact on load times.
 Other issues which were addressed were images sizes which were reduced using Tiny jpg and the addition of meta description to the head for each page.

 ### Known issues